 Resist that temptation.
 Give your body some TLC at the end of your workout with these post-run stretches for runners.
-These stretches help:
+These post-running stretches help:

 Below, we’ll walk you through the 9 best post-run stretches for runners and how to do them.

 During any run, your body puts out a lot of effort.
-Your heart rate increases, you sweat and breathe more heavily, and your arms, legs, and feet repeat thousands of repetitions of the same back and forth movement.
+Your heart rate increases, you sweat and breathe more heavily, and your arms, legs, and feet repeat thousands of repetitions of the same back-and-forth movement.